purpletreesoft/magento-checkout-fix/README.md

 # Installation

-1. Download the zip file and extract in app/code directory.
+1. Download the source code as a zip file and extract it in app/code directory.

 2. Run follwowing command from installation root directory on shell: